rohitmahali01/Custom-BPE-Tokenizer/README.md

 * Fast and optimized using Hugging Face’s tokenizers.
 * Scalable and adaptable for different linguistic datasets.
 * Easy integration into NLP pipelines.

+# Example Usage
+This tokenizer was used to create a Santali (Olchiki script) tokenizer.
+Check out the implementation here: (https://github.com/rohitmahali01/Santali-Tokenizer/tree/main)